strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

     ::: tab yarn

-    Create an application using SQLite and prevent the server from starting automatically as we will create a plugin right after the project generation
+    Create an application and prevent the server from starting automatically as we will create a plugin right after the project generation.

     ```
     yarn create strapi-app my-app --quickstart --no-run